 The Complainant underlines that neither license nor authorization has been granted to the Respondent to make any use of the Complainant's trademark "ARCELORMITTAL", or apply for registration of the disputed domain name.

-The Complainant notes that the disputed domain name redirects to a website offering financial services.
+The Complainant notes that the disputed domain name is not actively used.